NoBrainer/scrollrole-old/public/resources/README.md

 - `features`: List of features acquired by meeting the condition
 - `proficiencies`: List of proficiencies acquired by meeting the condition
 - `choices`: List of choices available by meeting the condition
 - `abilityScoreAdjustments`: List of ability score adjustments acquired by meeting the condition.
-(See: "Ability Score Adjustment Object" in "GENERAL OBJECTS")
+(See: [Ability Score Adjustment Object](#ability-score-adjustment-object))
 - `speed`: Number for the movement speed (in feet) acquired by meeting the condition.